flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter1/Chapter1.md

 *Revise the main routine of the longest line program so it will correctly print the length of arbitrarily long lines, and as much as possible of the text.* (See [longestLine](#longest-line-v1).)

 This is straightforward.
-We move the test $`i < \text{lim} - 1`$ inside the main loop.
+We move the test $`i < \text{lim} - 1`$ in `get_line` inside the main loop.
 Now the program doesn't terminate when we hit the max buffer length, instead we simply use that test to avoid storing the character. `i` becomes the counter for the length of the line.

 ### [Ex 1-17](./Exercises/Ex1_17/ex1-17.c)

 *Write a program to print all input lines that are longer than 80 characters.*

+This is straightforward, read in a line and if it's greater than $`80`$ we print it.

 We make the decision to exclude the newline character from this count. i.e. A line of exactly $`80`$ characters then a newline would not be printed.
+As a result we also modify `get_line` to remove the trailing newline.

 ### [Ex 1-18](./Exercises/Ex1_18/ex1-18.c)

 *Write a program to remove trailing blanks and tabs from each line of input and to delete entirely blank lines.*

 This program is a bit more complex due to the trailing requirement.
-Since we cannot tell a blank is trailing until we've read the end of the line, we naively have to read in the entire line, then strip the trailing blanks.
+Since we cannot tell a blank is trailing until we've either read the end of the line or a non-blank character, we naively have to read in the entire line; then strip the trailing blanks.

 However this approach is sensitive to the maximum line length.
 We can write a slightly more robust version, by noting that when we only need to hold onto a blank until we work out if its trailing or not.
 Once we find a nonblank we can print it.
 This means when we encounter a blank we can put it on a **queue** and print the queue contents when we find a nonblank.
 If we find a newline, we simply drop the queue.